-I'm a graduate student (PhD) in Dr. Nicholas Gotelli's lab at University of Vermont.
+I'm a PhD candidate in Dr. Nicholas Gotelli's lab at University of Vermont.
 I work with biological communities at the Brazilian Amazonia, mainly with termites.
 Currently, I am also involved on collaborative projects on plant and small-mammal community ecology at the Brazilian Atlantic forest.(click here to see the projects which I am involved).
 My main research interests are to understand how biological communities are distributed in space and time and disentangle which processes were responsible for such patterns.

 I conduct my work mostly on the R program, which I use to analyze, simulate and integrate data.
 If you want to know more about my work, I make all my main R functions available on-line (click here).
 On this link you can find functions to extract partial scores from a multiple regression, to construct a model of the ecological neutral theory, to nicely plot species distributions along environmental gradients, and more.